Monkee-Boy/deploy-templates/README.md

 ![Monkee-Boy](https://dujrsrsgsd3nh.cloudfront.net/img/emoticons/113009/mboy-1403710932.jpg) Deploy Templates
 ==============

+**These are no longer supported.
+Use the [yeoman generator](https://www.npmjs.com/package/generator-mboy-deploy) to generate your deployment config files instead.**

 Here you will find some templates for typical Monkee-Boy deployments using Capistrano.
 These are just templates and should be customized as needed per project.

 ## Usage